Yanivhass/MultiDrone-Delivery/README.md

 # MultiDrone-Delivery

-The aim of this project is to plan and execute a coordinates delivery of a single item by multiple drones.
+The aim of this project is to plan and execute a coordinated delivery of a single item by multiple drones.
 To accomplish this task we combined algorithms from the fields of Computer Vision, Planning and Control.

 Drone experiment